 A process of on-going teacher assessments and termly pupil progress meetings with the leadership team identifies those children making less than expected progress given their age and individual circumstances.
-The school's first response is high quality targeted teaching by the class teacher.
-Where progress continues to be less than expected, the class teacher will discuss their concerns with the SENDCo.
+The school's first

 In deciding whether to make special educational provision, the teacher and SENDCo will consider all of the information gathered from within the school about the pupil's progress, alongside the views of parents/carers and pupil.
 During this stage extra teaching or accelerate groups may be put in place as a pupil's response to such support can help to identify their particular needs.